dashpole/enhancements/keps/sig-instrumentation/0034-distributed-tracing-kep.md

 * **Latency metrics**: can only supply limited metadata because of cardinality constraints.
 They are useful for showing _that_ a process was slow, but don't provide insight into _why_ it was slow.
 * **Latency Logging**: is a "poor man's" version of tracing that only works within a single binary and outputs log messages.
 See [github.com/kubernetes/utils/trace](https://github.com/kubernetes/utils/tree/master/trace).

-Distributed tracing provides a single window into latency information from across many components and plugins.
+Distributed tracing provides a unified view of latency information from across many components and plugins.
 Trace data is structured, and there are numerous established backends for visualizing and querying over it.

 ### Definitions

 **Span**: The smallest unit of a trace.
 It has a start and end time, and is attached to a single trace.
 **Trace**: A collection of Spans which represents a single process.
 **Trace Context**: A reference to a Trace that is designed to be propagated across component boundaries.
+Sometimes referred to as the "Span Context".

 ### Goals